allenai/hybrid-preferences/docs/01-training-proxy-reward-models.md

 This command will produce three types of artifacts in the output directory:

 - The `experiments.txt` file that we will use for sending TPU jobs.
 - The `feats/*.jsonl` files that we will use later on to fit a regressor.
-Each file is a training data point X. We don't have the target values yet (i.e., the actual reward model performance), we will get it later.
+Each file is a training data point X. We don't have the target values yet (i.e., the actual reward model performance), we will get it later. **These files are important, remember that we'll need them later on!**
 - The `counts/*.jsonl` files that we need to upload in Google Cloud Storage.
 This will be read by the EasyLM package and we'll use it to train several reward models.

 ## Train reward models on a TPU